 According to the 2017 Stress in America survey by the American Psychological Association, 45 percent of respondents said that stress had caused them to lie awake at night in the past month, and those with lower stress levels reportedly got more hours of sleep each night than those with higher stress levels.

 The Fix: Try meditating.
-According to a 2015 article published by JAMA Internal Medicine, mindfulness meditation improved sleep quality for older adults who suffer sleep disturbances.
+According to a 2015 article published by JAMA Internal Medicine, mindfulness meditation improved sleep quality for older adults who experience sleep disturbances.

 8. Consuming Too Much Caffeine